 The dissipating stage of the Jasper tornado

 There was excitement in Canada also on 8th July, 1927.
 At Sault Ste.
 Marie in Ontario, a darkness like midnight fell at 2 pm, just before one of the most severe wind storms ever known there.
-Another tornado had its photograph taken at Vulcan, Alberta. (see above).
+Another tornado on this day had its photograph taken at Vulcan, Alberta. (see below).
 It was larger than the Jasper tornado, although not quite so photogenic.
 Its likeness did appear in several editions of the Encyclopaedia Britannica during the 1960s.
 Tornado photographs were thin on the ground back then.

 THE JASPER TORNADO